riordan/nyc-batch-geocoder/README.md

 ### Running the geocoder
 1. Put your addresses into `data/addresses.json` (as directed above)
-2. RUN THE GEOCODER: From within the `nyc-geocode` folder, run: `docker run -v $PWD/data:/geocoding/data node-geosupport`
+2. RUN THE GEOCODER: From within the `nyc-geocode` folder, run: `docker run -t -v $PWD/data:/geocoding/data node-geosupport > data/geocoded.json`
 3. Wait, but not too long.
 Your addresses will be geocoded into `data/geocoded.json`

 **NOTE**: the `-v $PWD/data:/geocoding/data` part of running the geocoder is critical to making this work.
 Inside the Docker container, the geocoder expects your data to live at `/geocoding/data`.
-To get your data there, this command mounts your local `data/` folder so it is also read/write-able from within the Docker container.
+To get your data there, this command mounts your local `data/` folder so it is also readable from within the Docker container.

+_Streaming output:_ By default, this program streams its output to stdout, which normally prints to the terminal.
+The `>` character in `> data/geocoded.json` instead directs the output of this process into a local file at `data/geocoded.json`.
+Yes, I realize it's inconsistent that it reads from the container's filesystem, but just streams to stdout, but I'm going to fix that soon I promise.
+That way we'll be able to `cat` data in.
+Eventually.

 # Next Steps
-- [ ] Play nice with streams so large files don't make it cry
+- [x] Play nice with streams so large files don't make it cry
 - [ ] Work with CSVs or JSON
  - [ ] CSVs in
  - [ ] CSVs out